 Bollinger Bands are a technical indicator that measures volatility.

-They consist of a central moving average (typically a 20-period simple moving average) and two outer bands.
-The outer bands are typically set two standard deviations above and below the moving average, although this can be adjusted based on the trader's preference.
+The outer bands are usually set two standard deviations above and below the moving average, although this can be adjusted based on the trader's preference.

 The Bollinger Bands indicator is designed to help traders identify potential entry and exit points.
+When a stock is trending higher, it tends to remain within the upper and lower Bollinger Bands.

-For example, if the price is approaching the upper Bollinger Band and the relative strength index (RSI) is overbought, it could be a signal to sell.
-Similarly, if the price is approaching the lower Bollinger Band and the RSI is oversold, it could be a signal to buy.
+For example, if the price is approaching the upper Bollinger Band and the relative strength index (RSI) is overbought, it could signal a sell.

 Ichimoku Cloud